Ikuewumi/obsidian/MedCross.md

 Optional Features
 -  [ ]   leaderboard for points? most likely not, too complicated, cause I want to keep all of the user data on-device; no persistent DB
 -  [ ]   building a desktop app with this; not if I want to update the data and keep it in sync, unless there's like a background function for getting the most up-to-date data
--  [ ]   a component that just drops on the page periodically, just to keep users on their toes, which is one **optional** german-question quiz; some people may not like the jumping around
+-  [ ]   a component that just drops on the page periodically, just to keep users on their toes, which is one **optional** german-question quiz; some people may not like the jumping around (layout shift)
 - [ ]   share your points to social-media platforms with like a picture and some text linking to the app